All Episodes

 I'm highlighting how Curran and probably Ed chose to portray

-Janet Smirrell and her entire family.
+Janet Smirrell and her entire family really.

-it to Beaverness of it all.
+to Beaverness of it all.
 So the book the Haunted, which

-the Warrens orchestrated and controlled like they always did,
+the Warrens orchestrated and controlled like they always did

 and they never wrote anything.
 They just kind of gave their